Mainland China posts highest number of imported COVID cases in nearly 2 years - NewsBreak

 There were also 82 locally transmitted infections with confirmed symptoms on Thursday, the NHC data showed.

 As of Feb.
-24, mainland China had reported a total of 108,604 cases with confirmed symptoms, including both local and imported ones.
+24, mainland China had 108,604 cases with confirmed symptoms, including both local and imported ones.

+Reporting by Roxanne Liu, Stella Qiu, Albee Zhang and Ryan Woo; Editing by Shri Navaratnam and Kenneth Maxwell

 Comments / 1